-The Career Pathways may not be available at each campus.
+Due to the extensive range of courses available, the course offerings will vary at each Aurora College campus location.
+The courses for every Aurora College Career Pathway may not be available at each campus.
 Participants mainly enrol in the program to meet prerequisite entry requirements for Aurora College certificate, diploma, and degree programs.
-Students enrol in this program on a full-time basis through either classroom or distance delivery.
-Distance delivery of courses may not be available every academic year.
+Students may enrol in this program on a full-time basis through either classroom or distance delivery.